 Of important note, Lincoln is also a town of artists.
 Lincoln has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lincoln’s character.

-Despite being a small town, Lincoln has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Lincoln, a lot of people use the train to get to work every day though Lincoln is a relatively small town.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

-Lincoln is a somewhat ethnically-diverse town.
+Lincoln is a very ethnically-diverse town.
 The people who call Lincoln home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lincoln residents report their race to be White, followed by Asian.
-Important ancestries of people in Lincoln include English, Irish, German, Italian, Polish and Russian.
+Important ancestries of people in Lincoln include Irish, German, Italian, and Polish.